paulscherrerinstitute/psi_common/doc/ch2_packages/ch2_packages.md

 ## 2.4	psi_common_math_pkg

 This package contains various mathematical functions (e.g. log2).
-The functions are meant for calculating compile-time constants (i.e. constans, port-widths, etc.).
+The functions are meant for calculating compile-time constants (i.e. constants, port-widths, etc.).
 They can potentially be synthesized as combinatorial functions but this is neither guaranteed nor will it lead to optimal results.

 [Index](../psi_common_index.md) **|** Previous: [Introduction](../ch1_introduction/ch1_introduction.md)  **|** Next: [Memories > sdp ram](../ch3_memories/ch3_1_sdp_ram.md)